Artistic Team

 Brian Engel

 Brian Engel brings a wealth of diverse experiences to his art and design process.
 His early creative endeavors were deeply inspired by the rural southwest where he was born and raised.
 A Gulf War veteran with four years of service in the U.S. Military and a background as a wildland firefighter for the U.S. Forest Service, Brian's artistic journey is enriched by these varied chapters of his life.
+Twenty years ago, Brian shifted his focus from fighting fires to crafting art using fire as his medium.
+Over a decade, he managed glass studios at a local nonprofit glass education center.
+Currently working as an independent artist, Brian has taken the helm or collaborated on numerous large-scale lighting installation projects, showcasing his creative vision.
+Find Brian's work on Instagram.

 Nate Lucas